Why You Should Sit for the CPA Exam Right After College

 How nice would it be to walk in the door of your new career, immediately receive a sizable bonus for passing the exam, and start your first year having already checked off one of your performance objectives?
 It’s worth considering the intangible benefits as well.
 How will promptly passing the exam reflect on your character?
 Will it illustrate your aptitude for the accounting profession, perseverance in overcoming a challenge, and desire to advance in your career?
 Or will failing to pursue it call your skills into question, indicate unwillingness to take on challenging assignments, or a lack of career planning?
 Although I trust that the first list describes you, don’t let delaying the exam plant the seeds of doubt about the second list in the minds of your employers!

 Coming out of college, many students at best have a small nest egg to start their career and at worst are carrying a significant amount of student loans.
 The idea upon completion of four or five years of education only to spend more money, time and effort on an exam isn’t very palatable!
 It’s critical not to view the CPA Exam as an expense, but instead see it as an investment, and a lucrative one at that.
-Over the course of a career, having the CPA credential behind your name is worth an additional $1 million to your career earnings.
+Over the course of a career, having the CPA license behind your name is worth an additional $1 million to your career earnings.

 I honestly don’t know any investments on the stock market that could guarantee that kind of return!
 That investment won’t just pay you back financially.
 You’ll find that wherever your career path may take you, your CPA will always set you apart from other applicants and will immediately establish your credibility as a candidate.
 This is true not just in the accounting world, but in the business world in general.
 The CPA will open doors that otherwise might be closed to you.